igorpolsh/Entropic-Time-Dilation-Model/README.md

 ### 1. Core Theory

-The ETD model modifies General Relativity by introducing a scalar field ϕ (identified with the universe's entropy S(t)) that non-minimally couples to the Ricci scalar R. The action is:
+The ETD model modifies General Relativity by introducing a scalar field ϕ (identified with the universe's entropy S(t)) that non-minimally couples to the Ricci scalar R.

+**Entropic Action:**

 ```
 S = ∫ d^4x √(-g) [ (R / 16πG)(1 + αS(t)) + L_m ]